Cape Town: Energy infrastructure developments

 The City of Cape Town announced a "Cash for Power" program in 2024, as part of its overall Energy Strategy.
 The program allows for Cape Town households to earn money for selling excess power they generate via solar panels back to the city's grid – a first for South Africa.
 The City opened applications for residential households to feed power into the grid by means of grid-tied solar photovoltaic (PV) systems and bi-directional meters.

 During the announcement speech, Cape Town's Mayor also criticized the national government and Eskom for not fixing the load shedding problems in South Africa, and said that Cape Town would not wait for matters with the national grid to be fixed, with the City instead making its own power generation plans.

 Cape Town has South Africa's most advanced plans to buy power on the open market.
 In February 2025, the city announced that its Cash for Power program had 1,842 active participants, and had paid out over R55 million to its residents and businesses as part of the program, via credits applied to their municipal energy bills.
 1,090 small-scale generators (sellers) were residential customers, and 752 were commercial or industrial.
 The city also stated that it was on track to double the payouts in the program's second year of operation.

 The City further stated that it had launched an online system for registering solar PV systems for the program, and announced unveiled a cheaper, bi-directional meter to feed power back into the grid.
 Customers can offset their electricity bills without registering for the Cash for Power program.
 However, registering allows them to go into a credit status, with the City paying them back for any excess power generation.

 In 2025, the conclusion of a year-long electricity wheeling pilot project was announced.
 562,800 kWh of renewable electricity was successfully wheeled during the pilot.
-Enpower Trading, Etana Energy, and Equites Fund Property were the traders for the process.
+Enpower Trading, Etana Energy, and Equites were the traders for the process.
 Cape Town Mayor Geordin Hill-Lewis announced that the city would enter the next phase of the project, whereby it would promote the scaling up of power trading across Cape Town's electricity grid, based on bilateral and multilateral trading agreements.

 The Mayor described the milestone as an exciting leap forward, to diversify Cape Town's electricity supplier base beyond Eskom, and towards a future of decentralized electricity trading in South Africa.